shlima/fortune/README.md

 ## Examination

-In order to check the correctness of the notifications to Telegram, as well as the correctness of the dictionaries with addresses, run the `bruteforce test` command with the number of the wallet in the dataset as an argument:
+In order to check the correctness of the notifications, as well as the correctness of the dictionaries with addresses, run the `bruteforce test` command with the number of the wallet in the dataset as an argument: